meguna/mff/README.md

   Big mistake.
 Call dispatch functions inside the actual component to do that work instead.

+## June 20 - 23

+* partial fix for bug where first ingredient of all of but the first ingGroups were being tied logically (changing one also changes the other) in NewRecipeForm.
+Fixed a lot of state/props that hadn't been properly reassigned after the modularization of RecipeForm - making sure props were only being used to initialize component-managed state, making sure component state was being maintained, etc. The fixes didn't solve the huge bug, but they definitely were necessarily fixes that would have caused other problems down the line
+* looked into adding testing suites to the project.

+## June 24

+* fixed huge bug.
+Turns out it was caused by not properly updating the ingredients[] state inside RecipeForm's `onAddGroup()`.
+So basically this was an exercise in walking through all the teeny parts of the codebase.
+Fun.

 ## To Do Notes - Immediate

 * "add new recipe" button only active around text, not colored div